 NAR Library & Archives has already done the research for you.
 References (formerly Field Guides) offer links to articles, eBooks, websites, statistics, and more to provide a comprehensive overview of perspectives.
 EBSCO articles (E) are available only to NAR members and require the member's nar.realtor login.

-- Nine percent of REALTORS® worked for a firm that was bought or merged in the past two years.
+- Eight percent of REALTORS® worked for a firm that was bought or merged in the past two years.